apache/spark/UPDATING.md

 -->

+### Remove `TaskInstance.log_filepath` attribute

+This method returned incorrect values for a long time, because it did not take into account the different logger configuration and task retries.
+We have also started supporting more advanced tools that don't use files, so it is impossible to determine the correct file path in every case e.g. Stackdriver doesn't use files but identifies logs based on labels.
+For this reason, we decided to delete this attribute.

+If you need to read logs, you can use `airflow.utils.log.log_reader.TaskLogReader` class, which does not have the above restrictions.

 ### Default Task Pools Slots can be set using ``[core] default_pool_task_slot_count``

 By default tasks are running in `default_pool`. `default_pool` is initialized with `128` slots and user can change the